The area between Ningaloo and Shark Bay has recently become one of 15 Australian National Landscapes.

 - The Ningaloo Coast is the 19th location in Australia to be recognised on the World Heritage List.
 The Ningaloo Coast World Heritage area offers a stunning contrast between rich coral reefs and arid landscapes.
 The annual coral spawning at Ningaloo Reef attracts the largest number of the world's largest fish - the whale shark - anywhere in the world.

 - The Ningaloo Coast World Heritage Area is on the easternmost point of the West Australian coast and covers more than 600,000 hectares and stretches for more than 200 kilometres.

 - Visitors will also see manta rays, dugongs, marine turtles, humpback whales and ancient wave-swept coral structures off the rugged limestone peninsula.

-- Shark Bay became a World Heritage site in 1991, and is one of only a handful of sites around the world to meet all four natural criteria to become listed.
+- Shark Bay became a World Heritage site in 1991, the 1st location in Western Australia and is one of only a handful of sites around the world to meet all four natural criteria to become listed.